History of Joseon: Japanese invasions

 Japanese pirates attacked Korea with a gun and land as many as 529 times in the period and 312 times in the Joseon period.
 The only job of the Korean navy was to secure the maritime trade against the pirates.
 The navy maintained superiority over the pirates by using advanced gunpowder technologies, such as cannons and fire arrows (e.g., singijeon deployed by hwacha).

 During the Japanese invasions of Korea from 1592 to 1598, Japanese warlord Toyotomi Hideyoshi, hoping to conquer Ming China with Portuguese guns, invaded Korea with his daimyō and their troops in 1592 and 1597.
 Factional divisions in the Joseon court, inability to assess Japanese military capability, and failed attempts at diplomacy led to poor preparation on Joseon's part.
 Using European firearms, the Japanese were able to occupy most of the southern peninsula within months, with both Pyongyang and Hanseong (present-day Seoul) captured.
-According to the Annals of Joseon Dynasty, the Japanese were joined by rebelling Korean slaves, who burned down the palace of Gyeongbokgung and its storehouse of slave records.
+According to the Veritable Records of the Joseon Dynasty, the Japanese were joined by rebelling Korean slaves, who burned down the palace of Gyeongbokgung and its storehouse of slave records.

 Local resistance, however, slowed down the Japanese advance, and decisive naval victories by Admiral Yi Sun-sin left control of sea routes in Korean hands, severely hampering Japanese supply lines.
 Furthermore, Ming China intervened on the side of the Koreans, sending a large force in 1593 that helped push back the Japanese.
 During the war, the Koreans developed powerful firearms, high-quality gunpowder, and Turtle ships.